Top 5 Actors of 2019 — header

 4.)
 Chris Evans

-In Avengers: Endgame, Chris Evans played the role of Steve Rogers / Captain America for the final time.
-It proves a fitting swansong for his time as Captain America as he showcased his never quit attitude to save the day once more and proved himself worthy of fan’s admiration and other things.
+In Avengers: Endgame, Chris Evans played Steve Rogers/Captain America for the final time.
+It’s a fitting swansong, showcasing his never-quit attitude to save the day once more—and proving himself worthy of fans’ admiration (and other honours).

-In Knives Out, Chris Evans got to release himself from his hero shackles as the black sheep of the Thrombey family, Ransom Drysdale (or Hugh to the help).
-Evans looked like he was having a ball playing the multi-faced, spoiled playboy as he told people to “eat shit”, laughed at their misery and generally acted like a jerk.
-He also helped to create a high uptick in the sale of white knitted sweaters.
+In Knives Out, Evans sheds the hero shackles as the black sheep of the Thrombey family, Ransom Drysdale (or “Hugh” to the help).
+He looks like he’s having a ball as the multi-faced, spoiled playboy—telling people to “eat shit,” laughing at their misery and generally acting like a jerk.
+He also sparked a huge uptick in sales of white knitted sweaters.
 It’s true.
 Google it.

 Ashley Hobley